 Mouse over the image and scroll to zoom in and out, or use the blue buttons that appear in the lower right corner of the image.

-Stephan's Quintet, as the name implies, is a group of five galaxies.
+Stephan's Quintet, also known as Hickson Compact Group 92, is a group of five galaxies.
 The name, however, is a bit of a misnomer.
-Studies have shown that the group member at upper left is actually a foreground galaxy about seven times closer to Earth than the rest of the group.
+Studies have shown that the group member at upper left, NGC 7320, is actually a foreground galaxy about seven times closer to Earth than the rest of the group.
 Three of the galaxies have distorted shapes, elongated spiral arms, and long, gaseous tidal tails containing many star clusters, proof of their close encounters.
 These interactions have sparked a frenzy of star birth in the central pair of galaxies.
-This drama is being played out against a rich backdrop of faraway galaxies.

 Spied by Edouard M. Stephan in 1877, Stephan's Quintet is the first compact group ever discovered.

 This portrait, taken in visible and near-infrared light by the Hubble Space Telescope’s Wide Field Camera 3 (WFC3) was released as part of the Hubble Servicing Mission 4 Early Release Observations.